ovh/order-cart-examples/docs/configuration.en.md

 We can also access to the configuration IDs of the cart item through : `GET /order/cart/{cartId}/item/{itemId}/configuration`.
 By default, no configuration is attached to the cart item when it has just been put in the shopping cart.

 A configuration is a set by two elements: the label configuration and its value.
-The label identifies the context on which the value will be applied (for example, `DNS` label for a DNS entry, `OWNER_CONTACT` label in order to configure an owner contact, `ACCEPT_CONDITIONS` label in order to validate special conditions for a domain name registration).
+The label identifies the context on which the value will be applied (for example, `DNS` label for a DNS entry, `OWNER_CONTACT` label in order to configure an owner contact, `ADMIN_ACCOUNT` label in order to configure the administrator account for the service, `TECH_ACCOUNT` label in order to configure the technical account for the service, `ACCEPT_CONDITIONS` label in order to validate special conditions for a domain name registration).

 To get the list of all cart items valid configurations (including mandatories ones), call : `GET /order/cart/{cartId}/item/{itemId}/requiredConfiguration`.
 This call will return a list of the possible configurations, with the following information: